hpe-dev-incubator/hpe-dev-portal/content/blog/bare-metal-provisioning-on-hpe-greenlake-using-terraform.md

 To deploy compute instance, you need to use the **hpegl_metal_host** terraform resource.

-***Note***:
+***Note**:*

-* compute instance is AKA host.
+* *compute instance is AKA host.*
-* compute instance type is AKA machine size.
+* *compute instance type is AKA machine size.*

 The **hpegl_metal_host** resource supports many different arguments, but these are the required ones:

-* networks – List of networks both required and optional.
+* networks – List of networks.
+The list must always include any networks marked as '**required**' for that location.
 * machine_size – Compute Instance type.
-* ssh – List of SSH keys that will be pushed to the host.
+* ssh – List of SSH keys to push to the host.
-* location – The location of where the compute instance will be provisioned.
+* location – The data center location of where the compute instance will be provisioned.
-* Image – A specific flavor and version in the form of flavor@version
+* Image – OS image in the form flavor@version.

   Y﻿ou can also check the documentation [here](https://registry.terraform.io/providers/HPE/hpegl/latest/docs/resources/metal_host) to see all the required and optional fields.